svanteschubert/ausdigital-bill/docs/1.0/index.md

 # UBL Syntax 1.0 Billing Document Specifications

- The billing process is supported by the invoice document (six variants) and the response document (four status codes) as described in the [billing process](Billing-Process.md) model.
-This page specifies the required invoice and response document models.
+The billing process is supported by the invoice document (six variants) and the response document (four status codes) as described in the [billing process](#billing-process) model.
+This section specifies the required invoice and response document models.

 ## Invoice Document

 Is defined by the DBC [CoreInvoice XML Schema](https://github.com/ausdigital/ausdigital-bill/blob/master/syn-v1/spec/v1.0.0/maindoc/CoreInvoice-1.0.xsd) library.

  * **[Invoice Samples](https://github.com/ausdigital/ausdigital-bill/tree/master/syn-v1/samples/Invoice/)**

 ## Response Document

 Is defined by the DBC [Document Response XML Schema](https://github.com/ausdigital/ausdigital-bill/blob/master/syn-v1/spec/v1.0.0/maindoc/Response-1.0.xsd) library.

  * **[Response Sample](https://github.com/ausdigital/ausdigital-bill/tree/master/syn-v1/samples/Response/SampleResponse-ConformantResponse.xml)**

 The response document is a generic structure for all UBL document responses.
 The generic response becomes a meaningful invoice response via the correct population of two key fields:
- * "profileID" which MUST be one of the 6 invoice profiles define in the [billing process](Billing-Process.md#invoice-document-profiles)
+ * "profileID" which MUST be one of the 6 invoice profiles define in the [billing process](#invoice-document-profiles)
- * "statusReasonCode" which MUST contain one of the 4 values defined in the [invoice response codes](Billing-Process.md#document-response-codes)
+ * "statusReasonCode" which MUST contain one of the 4 values defined in the [invoice response codes](#document-response-codes)

 # UBL Syntax 2.0 Billing Document Specifications

- The billing process is supported by the invoice document (six variants) and the response document (four status codes) as described in the [billing process](Billing-Process.md) model.
+The billing process is supported by the invoice document (six variants) and the response document (four status codes) as described in the [billing process](#billing-process) model.
 This page specifies the required invoice and response document models.

 ## Invoice Document

 Is defined by the [Invoice Schema](https://github.com/ausdigital/ausdigital-bill/blob/master/syn/spec/v1.0.0/Invoice.json) which is a simple single root JSON Schema that is a semantically equivalent representation of the DBC [CoreInvoice XML Schema](https://github.com/ausdigital/ausdigital-bill/blob/master/syn-v1/spec/v1.0.0/maindoc/CoreInvoice-1.0.xsd) library.

  * **[Browsable Invoice Schema](http://ausdigital.org/docson.html#https://raw.githubusercontent.com/ausdigital/ausdigital-bill/master/syn/spec/v1.0.0/Invoice.json)**
  * **[Invoice Samples](https://github.com/ausdigital/ausdigital-bill/tree/master/syn/samples/Invoice/)**

 ## Response Document

 Is defined by the [Response Schema](https://github.com/ausdigital/ausdigital-bill/blob/master/syn/spec/v1.0.0/Response.json) which is a simple single root JSON Schema that is a semantically equivalent representation of the DBC [Document Response XML Schema](https://github.com/ausdigital/ausdigital-bill/blob/master/syn-v1/spec/v1.0.0/maindoc/Response-1.0.xsd) library.

  * **[Browsable Response Schema](http://ausdigital.org/docson.html#https://raw.githubusercontent.com/ausdigital/ausdigital-bill/master/syn/spec/v1.0.0/Response.json)**
  * **[Response Sample](https://github.com/ausdigital/ausdigital-bill/blob/master/syn/samples/Response/SampleResponse-ConformantResponse.json)**

 The response document is a generic structure for all UBL document responses.
 The generic response becomes a meaningful invoice response via the correct population of two key fields:

- * "profileID" which MUST be one of the 6 invoice profiles define in the [billing process](Billing-Process.md#invoice-document-profiles)
+ * "profileID" which MUST be one of the 6 invoice profiles define in the [invoice document profiles](#invoice-document-profiles)
- * "statusReasonCode" which MUST contain one of the 4 values defined in the [invoice response codes](Billing-Process.md#document-response-codes)
+ * "statusReasonCode" which MUST contain one of the 4 values defined in the [invoice response codes](#document-response-codes)

 # Validation Rules

- Validation rules from the [DBC e-invoice semantic model](https://github.com/ausdigital/ausdigital-bill/blob/master/docs/eInvoicing_Semantic_Model_v1.0.pdf) are re-stated here but are broken down according to the invoice document usage context as identified by the ProfielID element.
+Validation rules from the [ADBC eInvoicing Semantic Model](https://github.com/ausdigital/ausdigital-bill/blob/master/docs/1.0/eInvoicing_Semantic_Model_v1.0.pdf) are re-stated here but are broken down according to the invoice document usage context as identified by the ProfielID element.

 ### Validation Rules - Common
 | Rule | Mandatory | Optional | Extension |